Police sought Secrets Act probe of Reuters reporters an hour after their arrest

 Wa Lone and Kyaw Soe Oo last appeared in court on Jan.
 10, when prosecutors sought charges against them under the Official Secrets Act, which dates back to 1923 - when Myanmar, then known as Burma, was under British rule - and carries a maximum prison sentence of 14 years.

-They have been accused under Section 3.1 (c) of the act, which covers entering prohibited places, taking images or obtaining secret official documents that “might be or is intended to be, directly or indirectly, useful to an enemy”.
+They have been accused under Section 3.1 (c) of the act, which covers entering prohibited places, and taking images or obtaining secret official documents that “might be or is intended to be, directly or indirectly, useful to an enemy”.

+The prosecution witness, Lieutenant Colonel Yu Naing, said the reporters were arrested while they were walking along a road carrying four official documents that included a listing of forces and weapons of a police battalion in the Maungdaw district of Rakhine state.

+They were also found to have a report on an attack by Rohingya insurgents on a police outpost and a sketch of a map showing the post, as well as a copy of a report on the status of Rohingya villages following the military crackdown, according to a document Yu Naing read out in court.

-The Ministry of Information has cited police as saying the two journalists were “arrested for possessing important and secret government documents related to Rakhine State and security forces”.
+The Ministry of Information has previously cited police as saying the two journalists were “arrested for possessing important and secret government documents related to Rakhine State and security forces”.
 It has said they “illegally acquired information with the intention to share it with foreign media”.

-The prosecution witness, Lieutenant Colonel Yu Naing, repeatedly told the court “I don’t know” when asked about the circumstances of the arrest because it was only reported to him by subordinates.

-Lieutenant Colonel Yu Naing could not point to evidence that the defendants were acting for the enemy or hostile forces, defense lawyer Khin Maung Zaw told reporters after the hearing.
+Yu Naing repeatedly told the court “I don’t know”, when asked about the circumstances of the arrest because it was only reported to him by subordinates.
+He could not point to evidence that the defendants were acting for the enemy or hostile forces, defense lawyer Khin Maung Zaw told reporters after the hearing.

 He has previously said that the prosecution has 24 other witnesses in the case, more than half of whom are police.

-A ruling on an application for bail posted by Wa Lone and Kyaw Soe Oo will be announced at the court’s next hearing, on Feb.
+A ruling on an application for bail will be announced at the court’s next hearing, on Feb.
 1, Khin Maung Zaw said.

 The prosecution has objected to the request for bail.